In this article, we provide a list of the restaurants at Disney’s Grand Floridian Resort and Spa, along with an overview

 - Chef Scott Hunnel has been a James Beard Foundation award nominee for best chef in the South.

 - Victoria & Albert’s is an exquisite and intimate upscale dining experience and the culinary crown jewel of Walt Disney World Resort.
-Guests are expected to dress accordingly in semi-formal/formal attire that respects the restaurant’s elegant and opulent aesthetic.
+Guests are expected to dress in semi-formal/formal attire that respects the restaurant’s elegant and opulent aesthetic.

 - A $100-per-person cancellation fee will apply for cancellations within five days of reservation.
-The full price will be charged if canceling within 24 hours or a no-show for the reservation.
+The total price will be charged if canceling within 24 hours or a no-show for the reservation.

 - Valet parking is available for guests dining at no additional cost.

-If you would like to learn more about dining at Victoria and Albert’s, try here on Disney’s site.
+If you want to learn more about dining at Victoria and Albert’s, try here on Disney’s site.

 Enchanted Rose Lounge

-Enchanted Rose Lounge serves as the formal lounge for Disney’s Grand Floridian Resort & Spa.
+Enchanted Rose Lounge is the formal lounge for Disney’s Grand Floridian Resort & Spa.
 This location has quickly become a favorite with its charming aesthetic.

 This Beauty and the Beast-inspired lounge features French and Baroque details.
 A formal bar is centered underneath the light of a chandelier that pays homage to Belle’s yellow evening gown.

 The lounge area offers inviting spaces with a charming library-like feel.

 Menu highlights include crab mac and cheese, truffle fries, and brisket sliders.
 Those fries are among the best I’ve ever had.